Roger Ruzek

-Roger Brian Ruzek (born December 17, 1960) is a former American football placekicker in the National Football League (NFL) for the Dallas Cowboys and the Philadelphia Eagles.
-He also was a member of the New Jersey Generals in the United States Football League.
-He played college football at Weber State University.
+Roger Brian Ruzek (born December 17, 1960) is an American former professional football player who was a placekicker in the National Football League (NFL) for the Dallas Cowboys and the Philadelphia Eagles.
+He also was a member of the New Jersey Generals in the United States Football League (USFL).
+He played college football for the Weber State Wildcats.

-Early years
+Early life

 Ruzek attended El Camino High School, where he played football, soccer and baseball.

-He accepted a football scholarship Weber State University, where he became a four-year starter and received All-Big Sky honors in every season.
+He accepted a football scholarship at Weber State University, where he became a four-year starter and received All-Big Sky honors in every season.
 As a senior, he set a school record and led the NCAA Division I-AA in field goal accuracy (16-19, 84.2%).

-His 46 career field goals, and 221 career extra points where NCAA Division I-AA records.
-He also set different school records: 4 field goals in a game, 30 consecutive extra points, which at the time were best in school history.
-He made a 51 field goal, which was the second longest in school history at the time.
+His 46 career field goals, and 221 career extra points were NCAA Division I-AA records.
+He also set different school records: 4 field goals in a game, 30 consecutive extra points, which at the time were the best in school history.
+He made a 51 yard field goal, which was the second longest in school history at the time.

 Professional career

 Cleveland Browns

-Ruzek was signed as an undrafted free agent by the Cleveland Browns after the 1983 NFL Draft.
+Ruzek was signed as an undrafted free agent by the Cleveland Browns after the 1983 NFL draft.
 On August 17, he was waived after he couldn't unseat the incumbent kicker Matt Bahr.